Please note: we have chosen to use BCE (Before Common Era) rather than BC (Before Christ) and CE (Common Era) rather than AD (Anno Domini)

 The Romans defeated the Deceangli tribe of North Wales

 The town of Londinium was founded and a bridge built across the River Thames.
 Roads were built across the South of England.

 The Silures tribe of Wales attacked the Romans but were pushed back.

 Caratacus and his force of rebels met the Romans near the River Severn but were defeated.
 Caratacus escaped and was taken in by the Brigantes tribe.
 The Queen of the Brigantes, Cartimandua betrayed Caratacus and he was taken prisoner by the Romans and sent to Rome.

 The Romans took Anglesey in Wales.
-They were unable to complete the conquest as forces were needed to put down a revolt by the Iceni.
+They were unable to complete the conquest as forces were needed to put down a new revolt by the Iceni tribe.

 Agricola tried to conquer Scotland.

 A legionary fort was built at Deva Victrix (Chester).